joshuaan7/book-asl-interpreter-web-application/README.md

 ---
 ## To run program

+### Need to run front-end server at the same time as the back-end server to connect to both.

+`npm start` in both the `front-end` folder and the main directory

-`nodemon app.js` *should be using nodemon instead of node, because it auto-refreshes everytime you save new changes.*
+`nodemon app.js` *DON'T NEED IF USING npm start* should be using nodemon instead of node, because it auto-refreshes everytime you save new changes.*

-`npm start` *don't think this is necessary if nodemon is set up correctly*

 * To view, either `curl localhost:3000` in command line, or open `http://localhost:3000/`